IBM/trusted-service-identity/docs/spire-on-openshift.md

 Trust Domain: openshift.space-x.com
 ```

 Installation of the Tornjak and SPIRE server has completed.
-We will use information output by the script for the next steps.
+We will use the script output for the next steps.
-We need the `SPIRE_SERVER` value and URLs for accessing Tornjak server (HTTP, TLS or mTLS, depending on the needs).

-Now we can move on to the SPIRE Agents deployment

 ## Step 2.
 Installing SPIRE Agents on OpenShift
-Define the access to the SPIRE server as shown above:
+Define the access to the SPIRE server as it was output in previous step:
 ```console
 export SPIRE_SERVER=spire-server-tornjak.space-x-01-9d995c4a8c7c5f281ce13d5467ff-0000.us-south.containers.appdomain.cloud
 ```
-Execute the script to get the most recent syntax:
+Execute the installation script to get the most up to date syntax:

 ```
 utils/install-open-shift-spire.sh